 — Princess Hilda

-Anti-Poop Socking : If you play for long enough or make a good deal of progress in one go, the nearby weather vanes will start shaking, flapping their wings, and making noises to direct your attention to them.
-They'll suggest taking a break when you save while they're in this state.
-Irene will also pipe in on the subject, saying Link looks tired.
+Anti-Poop Socking : If you make a good deal of progress in one go, generally triggered by beating a dungeon, the nearby weather vanes will start shaking, flapping their wings, and making noises to direct your attention to them so that you won't forget to save and lose it.
+Alternatively (or sometimes as well), playing roughly for an hour straight will make them suggest taking a break when you save, complete with a Beat in between.
+Irene will also pipe in on the subject, saying that Link looks tired.

 Big Bad: Yuga.
 Subverted.
 He's actually The Dragon to Hilda, the real Big Bad.
 However, this is double subverted when he betrays her and gets the Triforce pieces for himself; he had been using her and her kingdom's plight from the very beginning, and Hilda was never really evil to begin with.

 Blackout Basement: There are once again caves and dungeons that are pitch black except for a dimly-lit circle around Link.
-This time around, snuffing out the torches in the Dark Palace reverses the effect (read: the dungeon is well-lit except for a dark circle around Link) while also revealing hidden platforms and walls.
+This time around, snuffing out the torches in the Dark Palace reverses the effect for invisible platforms and walls, which glow in complete obscurity (meaning your lantern makes them invisible, looking like a dark circle around Link).

 The musty old bracelet Ravio gives Link in exchange for letting him stay in Link's house.
 After Yuga turns Link into a painting in the Eastern Palace, the bracelet allows Link to escape... and gives him the power to enter and exit walls at will.